donghou-lab/donghou-lab.github.io/index.md

 <table>
   <thead><tr><th>Time</th><th>Event&nbsp;<a href="/posts/index.html">(Full News)</a></th></tr></thead>
   <tbody>
+    <tr><td>2026.04</td><td>Dr. Hou has been appointed as a Clemson University School of Health Research (CUSHR) Faculty Scholar.
+CUSHR facilitates and supports collaborative research between Clemson faculty and health system partners.
+In this role, we aim to develop leadership in advancing Clemson’s health-related research agenda and to strengthen collaborations with clinical researchers and healthcare systems.</td></tr>
     <tr><td>2026.04</td><td>Our lab has been selected for the CEES Sponsored Summer Internship Program, a collaborative outreach initiative with South Carolina State University (SCSU).</td></tr>
     <tr><td>2026.04</td><td>Our two Creative Inquiry (<a href="https://www.clemson.edu/centers-institutes/watt/creative-inquiry/">CI</a>) projects are now online.
 Please see <a href="https://www.clemson.edu/centers-institutes/watt/creative-inquiry/ci-projects.html">ID</a> #2773 on X-ray imaging and #2764 on battery cathodes.
 We welcome Clemson undergraduate students to join our team.</td></tr>
     <tr><td>2026.04</td><td>Tariq and Nishanth won the <a href="/assets/images/202604_Optica_Poster.jpg">first and second prize</a> respectively in one session at 19th Annual MRS/Optica Poster Competition.</td></tr>